-San Diego County Adult/Older Adult Behavioral Health Services are as follows:
+- San Diego County Adult/Older Adult Behavioral Health Services are as follows: - Transitional Case Management provides short-term case management services (up to 90 days) for unconnected clients who suffer from severe mental illness (SMI) and are discharged from Acute Care (ex: Behavioral Health unit (BHU).
+The goal is to connect clients to outpatient case management and/or Assertive Community Services as clinically indicated.

-- Transitional Case Management provides short-term case management services (up to 90 days) for unconnected clients who suffer from severe mental illness (SMI) and are discharged from Acute Care (ex: Behavioral Health unit (BHU).
-The goal is to connect clients to outpatient case management and/or Assertive Community Services as clinically indicated. - Institutional Case Management services are provided to clients who reside in a State Hospital or in out-of-county or in-county Institutes of Mental Disease (IMD) or Skilled Nursing Facilities (SNF).
+- O Institutional Case Management services are provided to clients who reside in a State Hospital or in out-of-county or in-county Institutes of Mental Disease (IMD) or Skilled Nursing Facilities (SNF).
 Services consist primarily of linking, coordinating, and monitoring functions and have a staff-to-client ratio of up to 1:60.
-Clients are contacted face to face at a minimum of once a quarter. - Strengths-Based Case Management (SBCM) programs are only authorized to provide case management brokerage, individual and group rehabilitation, collateral, and occasional crisis intervention services.
+Clients are contacted face to face at a minimum of once a quarter. - Strengths-Based Case Management (SBCM) programs are only authorized to provide case management brokerage, individual and group rehabilitation, coordination of care, and occasional crisis intervention services.
 SBCM services provide a mix of mental health, rehabilitation and case management functions and have a staff-to-client ration of approximately 1:25.
 Clients are typically evaluated in person at a minimum of once a month.
 Services may be provided on a much more frequent basis, depending on client clinical need.
 It is also expected that the case manager will have contact with significant others as clinically appropriate. - Note that the evaluation completed when a client enters a case management program is designed to determine case management and rehabilitation needs and should be coded as a Rehab Evaluation only if it is done by an SBCM program run by the County of San Diego.
 Case Management evaluations done by contractors should be coded as an Assessment.
-Assertive Community Treatment (ACT) programs are authorized to provide primarily case management brokerage and individual and group rehabilitation, collateral, and occasional crisis intervention services.
-The services provided are a mix of medication, mental health, rehabilitation and case management functions and have a staff-to-client ration of approximately 1:10.
-Clients are typically evaluated in person at a minimum of four (4) times per week in order to meet the client's clinical needs and meet a high ACT fidelity rating.
-ACT programs are also authorized to provide an initial clinical assessment for the purposes of determining medical necessity, medication support services and some psychotherapy.